-- Not live in Iowa or West Virginia
+- Not be a resident of Iowa or West Virginia

 - Have a valid email account and personal U.S. bank account

-If you are a current or previous Upstart borrower, you may qualify for a second loan if you've made at least six consecutive payments on time and don't have more than $50,000 in outstanding debt.
+If you are a current or previous Upstart borrower, you may qualify for a second loan if you've made at least six consecutive payments on time, aren't currently past due and don't have more than $50,000 in outstanding debt from Upstart.

 In addition to the borrower requirements, you need to meet some credit requirements, including: